robincornett/simple-listings-genesis/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
-Updated to include styling and hooks for XHTML compatibility.
-Minor CSS tweaks.

-= 1.2.1 =
-Templates cleaned up and translation strings corrected.

-= 1.4.1 =
+= 1.5.0 =
-new admin columns! and ready for WordPress 4.1 (1.4.1: bugfix for activation error)
+Updated for CMB2

 == Changelog ==

+= 1.5.0 =
+* Removed CMB2 from plugin files, since it's now on the repository.
+Use TGMPA to require CMB2
+* Refactored everything, cleaned up template files

 = 1.4.1 =
 * bugfix: invalid header warnings on activation (CMB2)